software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > ![](/assets/sprint-2-user-story-4.png)
 >
 > The select menu should list the added categories.
-Addition to the added categories, the user should be able to select the "Uncategorized" option, which means that the recommendations doesn't have a category.
+Addition to the added categories, the user should be able to select the "Uncategorized" option, which means that the recommendation doesn't have a category.
 >
 > Tips for implementing the tasks:
 >